 And if it is a separate account, make sure to maintain it.
 Log in periodically to make sure it’s not closed for lack of use.

 None of this should be necessary

 In reality, aside from backing up, nothing I’ve discussed should be required.

 Ideally, account recovery procedures would allow the legitimate account holder and only the legitimate account holder to recover their account credentials.
-The problem is that it’s a customer service nightmare:
+The problem is, that’s a customer service nightmare:

-- Make the recovery rules too easy, then account breaches like this can happen.
+- Make the recovery rules too easy, and account breaches like this happen.

 As a result, many companies set up policies trying to make the recovery process both secure and customer-friendly.
 Unfortunately, those two are often at odds.
 And as I’ve said before,